fkaduk/kobodeck/README.md

 ## how to use it

-When wifi is turned on, kobodeck connects to your Readeck instance in the background, downloads new unread articles as EPUBs, and syncs read status back to Readeck.
+When wifi is turned on, kobodeck connects to your Readeck instance in the background, downloads new unread articles as KEPUBs with cover images, and syncs read status back to Readeck.

 If any files changed, it triggers a fake USB